YunusEmreAlps/Nar/README.md

 │   │   │   │       └── nar
 │   │   │   │           ├── DiscoveryServerApplication.java # Main application class
 │   │   │   ├── resources
 │   │   │   │   ├── application.properties                  # Application properties
-│   │   │   │   └── bootstrap.properties                 # Bootstrap properties
 ├── docs                                                    # Holds project documentations.
 Markdown sections, etc.
 │   └── assets
 ```

 > **Note**: The above diagram is a simplified representation of the project structure.
 Each service (discovery-server, config-server, api-gateway) is a separate Spring Boot application with its own main class and resources.
-For more details, please refer to the [ARCHITECTURE.md](docs/ARCHITECTURE.md) document.
+For more details, please refer to the [Architecture](docs/ARCHITECTURE.md) document.

 ---

 ## Release Notes

-Please refer to the [RELEASE_NOTES.md](docs/RELEASE_NOTES.md) for the release notes and changelog.
+Please refer to the [Release Notes](docs/RELEASE_NOTES.md) for the release notes and changelog.

 ## Roadmap

-Please refer to the [ROADMAP.md](docs/ROADMAP.md) for the project roadmap and future plans.
+Please refer to the [Roadmap](docs/ROADMAP.md) for the project roadmap and future plans.

 ## Development Workflow

 In the **Nar** project, we follow a structured development workflow to ensure efficient collaboration and code management.
 This workflow includes the following key components: branching strategy, versioning, and commit message conventions.
 By following these guidelines, we aim to maintain a clean and organized codebase that is easy to manage and contribute to.
 For more information, please refer to the [Development Workflow](docs/DEVELOPMENT_WORKFLOW.md) document.

-## Code of Conduct

-Please read the [Code of Conduct](docs/CODE_OF_CONDUCT.md) before contributing to the project.

-## Security Policy

-Please read the [Security Policy](docs/SECURITY.md) before contributing to the project.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Contact